yiisoft/definitions/README.md

 ### References

-References point to other definitions so when defining a definition you can use other definitions as its
+References point to other definitions, so when defining a definition, you can use other definitions as its
 dependencies:

 ```php